womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/5-intro-to-ethersjs.md

 Now that we can connect to our contract, we can call a function to create a new event in the next section.

+## Need Help?
+If you need help, check to see if your question has already been asked in **#section-6-help**.
+If you don't see it in there, post a question with any details that would make it easy for a team member to help you.
+We'll answer most frequently asked questions in live office hours, so keep an eye out in #announcements for those!

+## Break Time
+This is a good time to take a break.
+Update the Twitterverse by hitting the Share button below, paste your tweet in **#builders-hype** and hype up other builders 🔥 **End of Day 10**

 ---

 Writers: [Avni Agrawal](https://twitter.com/AvniAgrawal1802),